-Located in the Hill Country of Texas, it is one of the oldest German-settled towns in the area.
+Located in the Texas Hill Country, Fredericksburg is one of the oldest German-settled towns in the area.
 Founded in 1846, it’s maintained much of its charm and German influence.
-It’s a lovely place for a relaxing weekend or a few days mid-week after the weekend day-trippers have headed home.
+It’s a lovely place for a relaxing weekend (or even a few days mid-week after the weekend day-trippers have headed home).
 Book one of the many bed and breakfasts and get ready to explore.
 Here are my tips on some very fun things to do in Fredericksburg, Texas.

 Eat at Vaudeville